-*I was invited to Yen Burger for review purposes through Love Pop Ups London.
+*I was invited to The Paint Republic for review purposes through Love Pop Ups London.
 Although my meal was gifted, all thoughts and words are my own.

 Hidden away down a side street, just past Borough Market is the prettiest burger restaurant I ever did see.
 Yen Burger doesn’t look like much from the outside, with only a tiny seating area visible when you first walk in.
 But head straight down the stairs and you’ll be greeted with a bar adorned in cherry blossom all year round and some of the most amazing wallpaper that will make you want to redecorate your home immediately.